 Examining what went wrong, and asking ourselves, “What can be gained from this experience?”

 If the failure is on a smaller scale, such as an at-bat in a baseball game, for example, moving on quickly is vital.
-I struggled greatly with this and hope my lack of understanding back then can serve as informative to you.
 Do not allow one failure to turn into many.
 Pick yourself up, accept the failure, and begin to move on right away.

 Failure is not our choice, but how we respond to it is.
-No matter what the situation is, a lesson can always be learned that will improve our likelihood of success in the future.
+No matter what the situation is, a lesson can always be learned that you can use to improve as an athlete.

 Become resilient, learn to be grateful for failure, learn from these experiences, and see how your life begins to change.

-If you have any questions or concerns about resilience or any other performance psychology topic, please reach out to me.
+If you have any questions or concerns about resilience or any other sports psychology topic, please feel free to reach out to me.